GoogleChrome/web.dev/src/site/content/en/blog/a11y-tips-for-web-dev/index.md

-To autofocus elements in your own custom UI components, call the [`focus()`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement.focus) method, supported on all HTML elements that can be focused (e.g., `document.querySelector('myButton').focus()`).
+To autofocus elements in your own custom UI components, call the [`focus()`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement.focus) method, supported on all HTML elements that can be focused (for example, `document.querySelector('myButton').focus()`).

 ### Adding keyboard interaction
-Once your UI component is focusable, try to provide a good keyboard interaction story when a component is focused by handling appropriate keyboard events—for example, allow the user to use arrow keys to select menu options and `Space` or `Enter` to activate buttons.
+Once your UI component is focusable, provide a good keyboard interaction story when a component is focused by handling appropriate keyboard events.
+For example, allow the user to use arrow keys to select menu options and `Space` or `Enter` to activate buttons.
 The ARIA [design patterns guide](http://www.w3.org/TR/wai-aria-practices/#aria_ex) provides some guidance here.